 \section{Abstract}

-Inference-time steering methods offer a lightweight alternative to fine-tuning large language models (LLMs) and vision-language models (VLMs) by modifying internal activations at test time without updating model weights.
-However, most existing approaches rely on fixed, global intervention vectors, overlook the causal influence of individual input tokens, and fail to leverage informative gradients from the model’s logits, particularly in multimodal settings where visual and textual inputs contribute unevenly.
-To address these limitations, we introduce \method{}, an inference-time steering approach that operates across both language-only and vision-language models and tasks. \method{} uses contrastive, gradient-based attribution via Integrated Gradients~\citep{ref:mukund2017axiomatic} to identify the top-$k$ most influential tokens, both positively and negatively attributed based on their contribution to preferred versus dispreferred outputs.
-These tokens are then used to construct directional steering vectors that capture semantic shifts from undesirable to desirable behavior.
-During inference, \method{} adjusts hidden activations at transformer layers guided by token-level attribution signals, and normalizes activations to preserve representational scale.
-This enables fine-grained, interpretable, and modular control over model behavior, without retraining or auxiliary supervision.
-Empirically, \method{} consistently outperforms both fine-tuning and existing steering baselines: it achieves a 13.22\% accuracy gain on TruthfulQA using Llama-3.1-8B, reduces hallucination rates on MMHal-Bench from 0.624 to 0.514 with LLaVA-1.6-7B, and improves alignment win rates on SPA-VL by 8.11\%, all while preserving the model's fluency and general capabilities.\footnote{Code: \url{https://github.com/duykhuongnguyen/GrAInS}}
+Inference-time steering provides a lightweight alternative to fine-tuning large language models (LLMs) and vision-language models (VLMs) by modifying model activations without updating weights.
+However, existing methods often rely on a global intervention vector, overlook token-level influence, and underutilize model logits, especially in multimodal settings where visual and textual inputs contribute unevenly.
+We propose \method{}, a contrastive, gradient-based approach that leverages Integrated Gradients to identify top-$k$ influential tokens and construct directional steering vectors based on their contribution to preferred over dispreferred outputs.
+These vectors guide activation intervention at each layer, preserving the representational scale. \method{} outperforms fine-tuning and prior steering methods on both LLM and VLM tasks: improving TruthfulQA accuracy by 13.22\% (Llama-3.1-8B), reducing MMHal-Bench hallucinations from 0.624 to 0.514 (LLaVA-1.6-7B), and increasing SPA-VL alignment by 8.11\%, all without degrading fluency or general capabilities. \footnote{Code:\url{https://github.com/duykhuongnguyen/GrAInS}.}